Gun Involved Violence Elimination (GIVE) Initiative

 Crime Analysis Center Network

-DCJS partners with local law enforcement agencies across the state to support a network of Crime Analysis Centers (CAC) that provide investigative support and information to help police and prosecutors more effectively solve, reduce and prevent crime.
-The centers are located in Albany, Broome, Franklin, Monroe, Niagara, Oneida, Onondaga, Orange, Niagara and Suffolk counties and provide critical support to law enforcement agencies more than half of the state’s 62 counties.
-Centers also assist any law enforcement agency in the state upon request.
+DCJS partners with local law enforcement agencies across the state to support a network of Crime Analysis Centers that provide investigative support and information to help police and prosecutors more effectively solve, reduce, and prevent crime.
+The centers are located in Albany, Broome, Franklin, Monroe, Niagara, Oneida, Onondaga, Orange, Niagara and Suffolk counties, and New York City, and provide critical support to law enforcement agencies across the state.

 The Centers enhance the work of crime analysts embedded at individual agencies by coordinating and expanding those services, which include but are not limited to hot-spots analysis, crime pattern identification and analysis, and real-time investigative support.
 National and international organizations have recognized the centers and staff for the innovative use of technology and quality of work.